 Let’s take a closer look at their key features and capabilities.

-1. HES FinTech
+1. HES LoanBox

-A major strength of this top credit decision software is the high level of flexibility and customizability of its solution.
-Lenders can choose to embrace the platform as a full end-to-end lending system or integrate only the modules they need, depending on their workflow, regulatory environment, or lending model.
-Also, the AI-powered credit decision engine can be included to enhance scoring and risk modeling, but it’s optional, meaning you are free to stick to fully rule-based or hybrid setups if you prefer.
+An AI-powered credit decision engine can be optionally included to enhance the capabilities of the internal score cards and risk modeling.
+Still, you are free to keep the fully rule-based or hybrid setups if you prefer.
 Importantly, these scoring models can be customized to your specific risk approach, business rules, and product requirements.

-What’s more, its built-in compliance automation feature guarantees adherence to security standards, audit requirements, and financial regulations throughout the process.
+Built-in compliance automation feature guarantees adherence to security standards, audit requirements, and financial regulations throughout the process.

 Key features: